Ann Arbor Japan Week 2019

-Ann Arbor Japan Week will kick off with a free, family-friendly anime screening on Sunday, June 17th at 1pm at the Michigan Theater.
-This year’s programming will include activities such as sushi-making, family arts activities at the University of Michigan Museum of Art, Japanese arts and crafts workshops at the Downtown Branch of the Ann Arbor District Library, martial arts at the YMCA and Ann Arbor Summer Festival, and ikebana at Matthaei Botanical Gardens.
-There will also be restaurant specials throughout Ann Arbor Japan Week: 10% off food and 50% off house sake at Nagomi Sushi, and 10% off at Slurping Turtle--just mention Ann Arbor Japan Week!
+Ann Arbor Japan Week will kick off with a free, family-friendly anime screening of Ponyo on Sunday, June 16th at 3pm at the Michigan Theater.
+This year’s programming will include activities such as family arts activities at the University of Michigan Museum of Art, Japanese arts and crafts workshops at the Downtown Branch of the Ann Arbor District Library, martial arts at the YMCA and Ann Arbor Summer Festivals, plus the opportunity to examine azalea bonsai at the Matthaei Botanical Gardens every day through June 22.
+There will also be restaurant specials throughout Ann Arbor Japan Week: 10% off food and 50% off house sake at Nagomi Sushi and Izakaya, and 10% off at Slurping Turtle--just mention Ann Arbor Japan Week!

 See below for complete event listings, and email us at email@example.com with any questions.
 Ann Arbor Japan Week is co-sponsored by the Japan Business Society of Detroit Foundation.

-Letterpress Lab with Japanese Crests, AADL Downtown Library: Secret Lab, 343 S. Fifth Ave., 6-8:30pm, grades 6 to adult.
+- Letterpress Lab with Japanese Crests, AADL Downtown Library: Secret Lab, 343 S. Fifth, 6-8:30pm, grades 6 to adult.
 Print and learn about Japanese crests!
 Materials provided.

-Japanese Summer Festival (Natsu Matsuri) Games, Ann Arbor Summer Festival KidZone Tent, 5-8pm, ages 4-14.
+- Japanese Festival Games, Ann Arbor Summer Festival KidZone Tent, 5-8pm, ages 4-14

-Storytime at the Museum: Japanese Art, University of Michigan Museum of Art (UMMA).
-Meet in front of the UMMA store, 11:15am-12:30pm.
-Ages 3-6.
+- Storytime at the Museum: Japanese Art, University of Michigan Museum of Art (UMMA).
+Meet in front of the UMMA store, 11:15am-12pm.
+Ages 4-7.
 Children must be accompanied by a parent or guardian.
 No registration required.

 - Ann Arbor District Library